jordansirwin/TCAA/adventures/hurell_haunting/hurell_haunting.markdown

 The players can aquire this adventure in various ways:

-* As the following posting on a "job board" or other common place for work to be obtained:
+* The following posting on a "job board" or other common place for work to be obtained:
   > Help needed!
 Our town is being harrassed by ghosts!
 An old house is the cause of the haunting, and it's time we put and end to it.
 REWARD!
+* The players can already be in the town, and simply notice the crowd forming (read the prologue).
+* The speech given in the prologue could happen at any time, in any town.
+This could be how the players learn about the haunting.

 ### Prologue